China releases discoveries about the far side of the Moon

-Since reaching the far side of the Moon in January 2019, China’s Yutu-2 rover has been making interesting discoveries about the hidden face of our natural satellite, in what is already the longest lunar surface mission in history. .
+Since reaching the far side of the Moon in January 2019, China’s Yutu-2 rover has been making interesting discoveries about the hidden face of our natural satellite, in what is already the longest mission to the lunar surface in history. .
 The novelty now is that he detected that the solo “of those bands” is surprisingly “sticky”.

-According to an article published this week by the team responsible for the Chinese rover in the scientific journal Science Roboticsthe lunar regolith – soil, basically – on the far side of the Moon, which always moves away from Earth, is more adherent than the soil on the near visible side.
+According to an article published this week by the team responsible for the Chinese rover in the scientific journal Science Robotics, the lunar regolith—soil, basically—on the far side of the Moon is more adherent than the soil on the near side, visible to us.

 publicity